luizpimentel0/luizpimentel0/README.md

 - 📚 I’am 19 years old and and I currently studying Web Developing
-- 🤔 I’am looking for opportunities...
+- 🤔 Looking for opportunities...